-Matthew L. Williams concentrates his practice of law in the areas of medical malpractice, catastrophic personal injury, automobile accidents and premises liability.
+Matthew L. Williams concentrates his practice of law in the areas of medical malpractice, catastrophic personal injury, wrongful death and premises liability.
 He joined Salvi, Schostok & Pritchard P.C. in 2003 and was named partner in 2009.

-Mr. Williams has been recognized by Best Lawyers in America in the field of Personal Injury Litigation every year since 2018.
-He has also been named a Leading Lawyer every year since 2015 from a survey of his legal peers, a distinction given to less than five percent of all lawyers licensed to practice in Illinois.
-Mr. Williams has been named to Super Lawyers’ list of top personal injury attorneys in the state every year since 2016, and in 2019 and 2020, he was listed among the Top 100 Super Lawyers in Illinois.
+In recognition of his outstanding legal work, Mr. Williams has been recognized by Super Lawyers as one of the Top 100 lawyers in the state of Illinois across all areas of law.
+Additionally, he has been honored by Best Lawyers in America in the field of Personal Injury Litigation every year since 2018.
+Mr. Williams has also been named a Leading Lawyer every year since 2015 from a survey of his legal peers, a distinction given to less than five percent of all lawyers licensed to practice in Illinois.
 In 2013, he was named to Law Bulletin Publishing Company’s “40 Under Forty” attorney list, recognizing the top up and coming lawyers in Illinois.

 During his time with the firm, Mr. Williams has obtained more than $200 million in verdicts and settlements on behalf of his catastrophically injured clients.
 Mr. Williams took a medical malpractice case to trial that resulted in a multi-million dollar jury verdict for the plaintiff and ultimately settled for $25 million.
 In 2016, he obtained an $18.5 million settlement on behalf of a child who suffered serious brain injury due to a delay in the diagnosis and treatment of meningitis.